Ukraine's currency plunges as ceasefire fears grow

 After fighting over the summer that killed 4,000 people, a truce has largely held between government forces and separatists in the east.
 But it appears to be fraying in recent days.

-Kiev says Moscow has sent an armored column of additional reinforcements to aid the pro-Russian separatists in enclaves populated mainly by Russian-speaking ethnic Ukrainians, which the Kremlin now refers to as “New Russia”.
+Kiev says Moscow has sent an armoured column of additional reinforcements to aid the pro-Russian separatists in enclaves populated mainly by Russian-speaking ethnic Ukrainians, which the Kremlin now refers to as “New Russia”.

 Moscow denies that its troops have fought in Ukraine, even though many of them have died there.